Nbtguyoriginal/Release-Ledupey/README.md

 Support
 If you're having any problem, please raise an issue on GitHub and ill try to sort it will get back to you.
 Be sure to check the existing issues before creating a new one.
 And check that you've installed correctly

+If you make a video or share this code base please just give me a shoutout XD have fun duping

 License
 This project is licensed under the Open eclispe